Do I have to use food forever?

 If I don’t use a command, how will my dog know what we are working on?

 Your dog is undoubtedly very smart but he is not born knowing your spoken language.
 In dog training we add the cue (or command) AFTER the dog has learned to do the behaviour.
 In effect, we give the behaviour a name once the dog is doing it.
 This can be a hard concept to get used to but it is extremely effective.
 “Get the behavior then name the behavior”

 There is so much to know and it is all so new.
 What if I make mistakes?

 The good thing about positive reinforcement training is that it is a very gentle way of training.
 If we make mistakes, it may take a little longer to teach a behaviour, but that doesn’t matter to our dogs.
 Our dogs are very forgiving creatures.
 Even if you make mistakes, you will not cause your dog, or your relationship with your dog, any harm with positive reinforcement training.

-Can a dog that has been trained “traditionally” learn with a marker?
+Can a dog that has been trained “traditionally” learn a different way?

 Absolutely.
-“Crossover” trainers are often amazed at the change that comes over their dogs when they switch to marker training and particularly to concept games.
+“Crossover” trainers are often amazed at the change that comes over their dogs when they switch to game based training.
 Previously hesitant and shy dogs become enthusiastic and creative learners.
-To try marker training with a dog previously trained with traditional methods, don’t begin with a behavior the dog already knows—try something completely new and fun…preferably a trick.
+To try game based training with a dog previously trained with traditional methods, don’t begin with a behavior the dog already knows—try something completely new and fun…preferably a trick.